 I used to think that less fabric was more my style.
 However, as I compared my distressed denim cutoffs with these sleek slimming shorts, I realized my style has evolved.
 I now prefer professional to playful, and I also believe in leaving more to the imagination.

-Ironically, these shorts have more fabric yet cost less than my usual denim cutoffs.
-These slimming shorts with a 5-inch inseam were only $32.
+Ironically, these shorts have more fabric yet cost less than my go-to pieces.
+I scored these slimming options with a 5-inch inseam for just $39.99.
 My denim cutoffs?
-I paid $50 for them and they only have a 2.5-inch inseam!
+I paid $50 for them, and they only have a 2.5-inch inseam!

 I want shorts I can wear anywhere

-I want shorts that feel like I could do the splits in them
+I want shorts that feel like I could do splits in them

-I can't do the splits.
-I will probably never be able to do the splits.
+I can't do splits.
+I will probably never be able to do splits.
 Still, I want forgiving shorts that move with me.
-I love wearing these to the dog park because, in one giant step, I can climb up onto obstacles (and get away from the little ankle-biters) without the fear of splitting my shorts.
+I love wearing these to the dog park because I can climb up onto obstacles in one giant step, (and get away from the little ankle-biters) without fear of splitting my shorts.

 In fact, these almost feel like athletic shorts thanks to the spandex fabric.
-Better yet, they also dry like athletic shorts.
-I've spilled water on them and they were dry just five minutes later.
-That said, you can't tumble dry these shorts because they'll shrink, but this isn't a deal-breaker — I just give them a wash and let them air-dry on a drying rack.
+They also dry like athletic shorts.
+I once spilled water all over them, and they were dry just five minutes later.
+That said, you can't tumble-dry these because they'll shrink, but this isn't a deal-breaker — I just give them a wash and let them air-dry on a drying rack.

 I want shorts that flatter

-If I keep eating like I've been eating lately, I might gain the "quarantine 15."
-I'm not terribly worried about getting bigger, but I want to make sure my clothes are working for me, not against me.
 What's great about these shorts is the "body contour design."
-The higher waist hugs my hips and flattens my stomach.
+The high waist hugs my hips and flattens my stomach.
 Because the fabric is so comfortable and the buttons are faux — yes, these are pull-on shorts — I don't feel like I'm being constricted in any way.

 These shorts open to a wider leg with metallic snap-tab accents, so my legs look trimmer than they would in regular shorts.
-If I wear these after applying my favorite fake tanner that makes my legs look more toned, I might even be tempted to use the "legsfordays" hashtag.
+If I wear these after applying a self-tanner that makes my legs look more toned, I might even be tempted to use the "legs for days" hashtag.